 Many types of processing techniques are utilized to process hemp seeds and stalks.
 The technique used depends on the purpose of the final product.

 Hemp seeds can be consumed whole, or refined by being pressed or crushed to produce hempseed oil and hemp flour.
 Hemp seeds are also hulled, or shelled, to make them more palatable.
-The remaining shells, which are rich in fiber, can also be used to make flour.
+The remaining shells, which are rich in fiber, can also be used for making flour.

 Hemp stalks are processed through decorticating, a multistep method for removing the long fibers from the rest of the plant.
 The steps taken during the intermediate processing period include: